 - Once you have exchanged on the property, any life insurance policy should be put on risk and the buildings and contents policy can be scheduled to go live on the completion date.

 - The conveyancer will draw down the money from your lender and send the completion monies to the seller.
 By this final stage, you will have completed the sale and the estate agent will give you the keys!

 This is a brief overview of the homebuyer transaction and there are other processes that take place with the mortgage broker and the conveyancer, but it will give you a good solid guide on what processes you can expect to go through.

 The Costs Involved

 When buying a property, many fees will be payable and at different stages throughout the process.
 Here you will see a breakdown of the fees payable and when they tend to be due throughout the process:

 Valuation Fee – This is payable upfront, and it is for the property you wish to buy to be valued by an independent surveyor to make sure the property is suitable security for the lender to lend against.
 The lender will want a basic valuation done; however, you could arrange for a more in-depth valuation to be carried out such as a Homebuyer Survey or a Full Structural survey.

 Broker Fee – This is to cover the services provided by your chosen broker.
 The fee may be payable at various stages through the process for example upfront when a mortgage offer is issued or maybe on completion.
 Your chosen broker should clearly state what fees are payable and when from the start.

-Conveyancing Fee – This is a fee the conveyancer will change for their services and acting on your behalf to arrange the property purchase.
+Conveyancing Fee – This is a fee the conveyancer will charge for their services and act on your behalf to arrange the property purchase.
 They may want some of this paid upfront and some on completion.
 Searches need to be carried out on the property and you will generally have to pay these also.
 The conveyancer should provide you with a quotation from the outset of what fees are payable and when.